In 2024 there will be three days of live singing competitions in Hampstead Garden Suburb Free Church, Central Square, NW11 7AG

 For each entry, age is the age on 1st September before the date of the class so that all the entrants in a class are in the same school year.

-If an entrant has been a pupil of the Adjudicator in the year prior to the Festival or is well-known to the Adjudicator, they should contact the Section Head before entering.
+If an entrant has been a pupil of the Adjudicator in the year prior to the Festival or is well-known to the Adjudicator, they should contact the Section Administrator before entering.

 Singers wishing to perform their own compositions may like to enter one of the composition classes.